 - Undergraduate research that can be done remotely should continue to be done remotely.
 On-campus research activity should be limited to work involving minimal or intermittent contact with other researchers and the public.
 These restrictions are consistent with Risk Levels 1 or 2 in the Stanford Workplace Risk Matrix.

-In addition to specific building and lab SOPs, undergraduate researchers must adhere to all general requirements for lab researchers, including:
+Undergraduate researchers must adhere to all general requirements for campus, including:

 - Completion of COVID-19 Hygiene Best Practices, EHS-2470-WEB

 - Use of HealthCheck to report symptoms and receive building access approval

 - Use of facial coverings, physical distancing, and good hygiene habits to reduce likelihood of transmission

 This policy applies to Spring quarter 2020-21.
 It will be revisited for Summer quarter.